barnabasswws/P100-Dll-Injector-for-every-game/README.md

 4. Compile & done

-5. (Linked the video on how to certificate your dll, the certificator is in the ZIP file(
+5. (Linked the video on how to certificate your dll, the certificator is in the ZIP file)

+- If u need any help hmu on discord: barnabas#1778

 https://streamable.com/acd6zd